DataDog/hiring-engineers/answers.md

 The libraries I used to build my python web application are:

-import MySQLdb
+-import MySQLdb
-#Create a connection to MySQL
+*Create a connection to MySQL*
-import sys
+-import sys
-#import the system library
+*import the system library*

 import random
 #to sample a random value